envygeeks/jekyll-assets/README.md

 ## Optional Processing Engines

+* ES6 Transpiler (through Babel) - add "sprockets-es6" to your Gemfile.
 * CSS Auto Prefixer - add "autoprefixer-rails" to your Gemfile.

-* ES6 Transpiler (through Babel) - add "sprockets-es6" to your Gemfile.
-* Stylus - add "stylus" and "tilt" to your gemfile.
+***Please note that some of these (if not all) have trouble with Rhino -- `therubyrhino` so you would probably be best to just use Node.js or io.js at that point rather than trying to fight it.***

 ### Engine Settings